csjx/knb-data-status/index.md

         Due to a network upgrade, the KNB data Repository will be unavailable between 11:00 PM Pacific Daylight Time on Monday June 15th and 6:30 AM Pacific Daylight Time on Tuesday June 16th.
 We apologize for the inconvenience.
-Please contact help@nceas.ucsb.edu if you have any questions.
+Please contact knb-help@nceas.ucsb.edu if you have any questions.
    </section>
 </article>